-- Place a frying pan on a low to medium heat and spray with a little coconut oil.
+- Place a frying pan on a medium heat and add a little coconut oil.

-- Crack both eggs into a bowl, add the coconut flour and eggs and whisk until smooth.
+- Crack both eggs into a bowl, add the coconut flour and salt and whisk until smooth.

-- Pour the eggs into the pan, moving it around off the heat, so it forms a perfect circle.
-Place back on to the heat for 2 minutes.
+- Pour the eggs into the pan, moving it around, so it forms a perfect circle.
+Place back on to the heat for 2 to 3 minutes.